cml37/JavaNabuAdapter/README.md

 * Better deployment process (creating an executable JAR that extracts all libraries into it results in SSL handshake failures)

 # Building
 Use Eclipse to build against a Java 5 JDK.

 Then export a runnable JAR file called `JavaNabuAdapter.jar`.
 For library handling, copy required libraries into a sub-folder next to the generated JAR

-You will need to find the following libraries and place them in the lib directory:
+Prior to doing the above, you will need to find the following libraries and place them in the lib directory:
 * activation-1.1.1.jar (`javax.activation:activation:1.1.1`)
 * bcprov-jdk15to18-173.jar (`org.bouncycastle:bcprov-jdk15to18:1.73`)
 * bctls-jdk15to18-173.jar (`org.bouncycastle:bctls-jdk15to18:1.73`)